enesberber/schneider_task/README.md

     > It can be run with any IDE that supports Java (i.e. IntellJ, Eclipse, ...).

-    > Simply clone the repository and run the project from the CukesRunner under the runners folder.
+    > Simply clone the repository and run the project from the CukesRunner under the com/schneider/runners folder.

     > All dependencies and plugins are already saved under pom.xml file.